Georgetown heated igloos

 All Saints Public House

-If you’re looking for our summer patio list, find it here.
-But if you’re looking for the best heated patios and igloos in Cleveland, keep reading!
+If you’re looking for my summer patio list, find it here.
+But if you’re looking for the best igloo dining in Cleveland, keep reading!

 This list includes Cleveland patios heated with space heaters and fire pits, as well as local spots that have installed heated igloos, greenhouses, and other small structures that you can reserve for dining throughout the fall and winter.